lin2025/gpt3.5/README.md

 > This code does not use streaming response, GPT will generate the complete response text at once.

- - Smart max_tokens (Automatically adjusts the max_tokens)
+ - **New Features**: Smart max_tokens (Automatically adjusts the max_tokens), Upload avatar ...
  - API key, OpenAI API balance inquiry, custom API endpoint, custom API requests (model, max_tokens, temperature, top_p, presence_penalty, frequency_penalty.).
  - Markdown support (code block, syntax highlighting, displaying images, displaying tables, article formatting, etc.).
  - system prompt, context mode, token statistics, one-click copy, automatic parsing of OpenAI error codes, function help.
  - Undo, Retry, Clear Context, and supporting keyboard shortcuts.
- - Supports English and Chinese-Simplified, custom avatars, custom style (font size, WeChat-style time format, message time, distinguishing multi-turn contexts, etc.).
+ - Supports English and Chinese-Simplified, custom avatars (supports Upload Avatar), custom style (font size, WeChat-style time format, message time, distinguishing multi-turn contexts, etc.).
  - Single-round chat history, all chat history, and operation history can be exported in Markdown format, supporting export as `.md` and `.txt`.

 ## Updates

+- **June 15th** New Feature: **Upload Avatar**, Upgraded the **Smart max_tokens** algorithm with the feature to automatically resend requests in case of errors.
+Adjusted CSS compatibility.
 - **June 12th** The new **Smart max_tokens** feature was added, which automatically adjusts the max_tokens parameter.
 Bug fix: Fix the issue that the prompt allows saving blank space.
 - **June 9th** Added explanation for OpenAI error codes; Fixed some issues related to:relative path avatar;  style during loading;  some browsers not supporting fonts below 12px.
 - **June 7th** **v6.07** This is an almost brand new version with significant changes, upgraded features and improved user experience.
 It is applicable to more scenarios and is also very stable.
 It has been tested for two weeks without any errors.